nbsharath/angular-foundation/README.md

-# AngularFoundation
+# Angular with foundation front end framework

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.
+This project gives a starting point for strating your developement of angular application with foundation framework.
+The auhtor - sharathnb10@gmail.com

 ## Development server